All Episodes

 Unbelievable.

-Is that could I have guessed that community college is you know a giant fraudulent thing, even though they don't intend it to be, of course.
+Could I have guessed that community college is a giant fraudulent thing, even though they don't intend it to be, of course?

-Well, yeah, because it uh it appears that everything is.
+Well, yeah, because it appears that everything is.

 Well, here's a story that's almost unbelievable.

-PJ uh media is reporting on this, Kevin Downey, that apparently New Jersey is uh floating some uh they're they're considering anyway.
+PJ Media is reporting on this, Kevin Downey, that apparently New Jersey is floating some, they're considering anyway.

-We don't know if it's gonna happen yet, but they're considering a bill that would force homeschoolers, homeschoolers, to be taught the uh the same kind of stuff that you go to homeschool to avoid exposing your children to.
+We don't know if it's going to happen yet, but they're considering a bill that would force homeschoolers, homeschoolers, to be taught the same kind of stuff that you go to homeschool to avoid exposing your children to.

 Let me say it again.

-Like the one of the main reasons, if not, I guess it would be the main reason that people don't want to send their kids to public schools, and the reason that they homeschool is so they're not exposed to all the things that would be forced upon them, even as homeschoolers if in New Jersey if they passed that bill.
+Like one of the main reasons, if not, I guess it would be the main reason, that people don't want to send their kid to public schools and the reason that they homeschool is so they're not exposed to all the things that would be forced upon them, even as homeschoolers, if in New Jersey, if they pass that bill.

 So in other words, it would force them into certain views on DEI and gender and climate studies, to name a few.